Xophmeister/finkl/README.md

 ##### `pure`

-Static implementation required: Return the functor from the given value.
+Class method implementation required: Return the functor from the given value.
 Equivalent to Haskell's:

 ```haskell
 pure :: Functor f => a -> f a